HeWhoCartsRoses/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. for each can change the original array while map makes a new one

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is a fucntion related to an object
 3. What is closure?
+what can interact with what. like country state district city
 4. Describe the four rules of the 'this' keyword.
+  1.it refers to the owner of the object in a method
+  2. alone or in a function, it refers to the global object
+  3.  in methods like call and apply, it can refer to any object
+  4. if in a strict function, it will be undefined

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to call all the functions from the parent class.
 ## Project Set up

 Follow these steps to set up and work on your project: